dishadas168/JournalGPT/README.md

 - **Vector Database Query**: The identified context words are sent to Pinecone for an efficient vector search.
 This step retrieves the necessary context for answering the user's question.

-- **AI-Powered Answering**: The retrieved context is provided to an Large Language Model (in this case, OpenAI GPT-3) along with a suitable prompt.
+- **LLM-Powered Answering**: The retrieved context is provided to an Large Language Model (in this case, OpenAI GPT-3.5) along with a suitable prompt.
 This ensures that the application delivers accurate and meaningful responses to the user's questions.

 ### Page 3: Interactive Journal Entry Creation